livepoll/live-poll-docs/docs/sad.md

 It is intended to capture and convey the significant architectural decisions which have been made on the system.

 ### 1.2 Scope
 This SAD describes the architecture of the Live-Poll project.
-The class structure, the use cases and the data base schema are presented.
+It presents the class structure, the use cases and the data base schema.

 ### 1.3 Definitions, Acronyms and Abbreviations